• Skip to main content

 That counter decision is a no-brainer, especially for busy families and homeowners who love to cook and entertain.

-#2 Hard-wearing floors
+#2 Durable floors

 It’s a similar story with floors.
 Solid hardwood flooring offers unmatched warmth and beauty, but it’s not ideal in high-traffic areas, especially those prone to moisture.
 Hence the continued rise of wood-look porcelain tile, which closely resembles the real thing, whether you’re going for the weathered oak look or the richest mahogany.